leachjustin18/twelveCHA/README.txt

 Using jQuery UI, created a test that allows the user to drop and button onto a droppable area.
 Once dropped it will determine if it's correct or incorrect.
 If incorrect it allows the user to move the button to another area.

+If you don't get all of them right, a box will appear that allows you to reset the test.
+Once the reset is pressed it will move all of the steps back to there orginal location by animating them.
+Then it will remove all correct/incorrect images, reset values, and allow the dropped areas to accept the steps again.